 One of the most challenging aspects of making eco-friendly changes is just where on earth to start.
 There’s definitely no shortage of resources or products to help in this admirable ambition, but at times it can seem like an overwhelming amount of choice — where do you begin?
 Do you tackle your energy consumption?
 Your waste?
 Do you spend money on installing green technology or save money by consuming less?

 And let’s say you own a small business — between marketing, advertising, payroll, merchandising, customer service and actually selling your product, you’re swamped.
-Undergoing a green overhaul that goes beyond buying LED light bulbs or recycling may seem a bit beyond of your area of expertise — not to mention the time it can involve.
-You could always hire someone to do an energy audit of your business, but I’m guessing that’s a few hundred dollars that is needed on other budgets.
+Undergoing a green overhaul that goes beyond buying LED light bulbs or recycling may seem a bit beyond your area of expertise — not to mention the time it can involve.
+You could always hire someone to do an energy audit of your business, but I’m guessing that’s a few hundred dollars that are needed on other budgets.

 So, what if you could find someone to do it for free?
 And what if inviting someone to do this magically free energy audit helped them, too, by providing work experience and allowing them to make positive change in their community?
 Sound too good to be true?
 Well, this mutually beneficial situation is precisely the idea behind the Green Impact Campaign, an initiative that pairs small business owners with student volunteers in order to help reduce their environmental impact.

 The brainchild of developers Daniel Hill and David Hussey, the Green Impact Campaign sprung from a history of environmentalism paired with intimate knowledge of the unique problems and opportunities faced by small business owners.
-Initially developed as a 20- to 30-hour certification workshop for volunteers in order to learn the skills to properly assess small businesses, Hill and Hussey quickly realized that the idea needed to be simpler, sleeker and more accessible.
+Initially developed as a 20- to 30-hour certification workshop for volunteers in order to learn the skills to properly assess small businesses, Hill and Hussey quickly realized that the idea needed to be simpler, sleeker, and more accessible.
 So, the two rejiggered their vision to include a mobile-based app.
 Now, instead of training volunteers through a course, they could simply give them a quick half-hour intro to the app, and the technology would walk them through the rest.

 What initially began as a small-scale project quickly grew to spread to 60-plus universities, with more than 200 small businesses saving an average of 20 percent after completing the assessment.

 The process is simple: If you own a small business and you want to be greener, you head to Green Impact Campaign and register with the program.
-The campaign then pairs you with a participating student volunteer who visits your business and, using the GEMS (Green Energy Management System) app, walks you through a comprehensive energy audit and provides a custom report detailing possible ways to save energy, lower utility costs and reduce your carbon footprint.
+The campaign then pairs you with a participating student volunteer who visits your business and, using the GEMS (Green Energy Management System) app, walks you through a comprehensive energy audit and provides a custom report detailing possible ways to save energy, lower utility costs, and reduce your carbon footprint.
 You can then track your progress online to see how much money and energy you save by making the recommended changes.

 For Hussey and Hill, the decision to focus on small business is smart — in the U.S., small businesses alone are responsible for around $60 billion in energy costs, and half a billion metric tons of carbon emissions every year.
 According to the Green Impact Campaign, “the average small business has the potential to cut their energy consumption by 15 to 20 percent through simple, low-cost energy-efficiency upgrades.”

-Through pairing small business owners with student volunteers, Green Impact Campaign estimates it has saved the equivalent of 2,805,216 excess kilowatt hours, 76,863 trees, or the removal of 247 cars from the road.
+Through pairing small business owners with student volunteers, Green Impact Campaign estimates it has saved the equivalent of 2,805,216 excess kilowatt-hours, 76,863 trees, or the removal of 247 cars from the road.
 And do you know why it’s working so well?
 Because it’s easy.

 The Human Element